This guide will help you quickly evaluate Gravity by packaging, and installing a sample Kubernetes application.

 gitinstalled to clone the example application repo.

 - A target cluster of Linux nodes.
-It can be just one machine but this example quickstart will use three.
+It can be just one machine and we also show how to deploy to three.
 The nodes in a target cluster must have at least 2GB of RAM and 40GB of free disk space.
-They must not have Docker or any other container runtime installed on them.
+They must not have Docker installed on them.

 - You must have